MansfieldPlumbing/DirectPort/README.md

 ## The First Principle: Fix the Fucking Plumbing (The Foam)

-The **AGI Flux Foam** is a runtime fabric built on a single, undeniable truth: **the fastest way to move data between two points on a GPU is to not move it at all.**
+The **Foam** is a runtime fabric built on a single, undeniable truth: **the fastest way to move data between two points on a GPU is to not move it at all.**

 The Foam is a set of simple, GPU-native primitives that creates a universal, **zero-copy** communication layer for any process running on the same GPU.
 It is built on three pillars: